python/cpython/Doc/c-api/unicode.rst

                                                     Py_ssize_t how_many)

    Copy characters from one Unicode object into another.
-This function performs character conversion when necessary and falls back to :c:func:`memcpy` if possible.
+This function performs character conversion when necessary and falls back to :c:func:`!memcpy` if possible.
 Returns ``-1`` and sets an exception on error, otherwise returns the number of copied characters.